BiernatPiotr/smog/Readme.md

 ![Log PM10 histogram summer exclusion](plots/WinterDist.png)

 Finally let's take a look at the differences in PM10 logarithm data during the day and on weekdays.
 In the picture below, boxplots are shown for each weekday.
-Also median value is marked as white line and values are displayed.
-We can see that Sunday 's smog is clearly lower than other days.
-I'm little surprised that Saturday's smog is not in lower boundary, but is in one of the highest levels.
+Also median value is presented as white line and value.
+We can see that Sunday 's smog is clearly lower than smog on the other days.
+I'm little surprised that Saturday's smog is on so high level.

 ![Log PM10 boxplots over weekdays](plots/WeekdayDist.png)

-Last one is distribution of PM10 logarithm over hours.
+Finally, the distribution of PM10 logarithm over day hours.
 The blue line is a smooth spline and we can read from it few things.
-First smog is increasing durning night - it's connected to lower temperatures durning nigth and coal-heating.
-Around 4-5 AM we can see little decrease in smog, what is probably connected to furnaces expiration, as the oldest (and worst due to air pollution) ones have no automatic refill.
-Next is morning increase, probably connected to peak traffic, then again decrease and last increase in the evening connected with evening peak traffic.
-There is no visible gap between evening peak and night heating, so evening traffic impact on smog remains in the sphere of guesses.
+In general, starting from midnight, smog is on the highest level - it's probably connected with lower temperatures during night and coal-heating.
+Around 4-5 AM we can see little decrease in smog, what is probably connected with furnaces expiration, as the oldest (and worst from air pollution point of view) ones have no automatic refill.
+Subsequently there is morning increase, probably connected with peak traffic, and then again decrease in smog as temperatures go up and traffic decrease.
+In the evening and night we can see constantly increase connected with evening peak traffic and coal-heating - in this way the cycle begins again.
+There is no visible gap between evening traffic peak and night heating, so evening traffic impact on smog remains in the sphere of guesses.

 ![Log PM10 over hours](plots/HoursDist.png)

-###### Summary
+##### Summary

 In conclusion, we made two assumptions for next chapters:
 * we use PM10 logarithm instead of pure values